 Careers and further study

-Our courses aim to prepare you for a rewarding career in healthcare and industry.
+With a medicine degree, you’ll be prepared for a rewarding career as a doctor.
 You may also choose to do further specialist qualifications.

-If you choose to continue studying after graduation, there are a range of postgraduate study options for you to pursue within our School of Clinical Dentistry and beyond.
-We offer a broad range of masters degrees and PhD opportunities in fields such as restorative dentistry, dental materials, dental public health, dental technology, paediatric dentistry and more.
+If you choose to continue studying after graduation, there are a range of postgraduate study options for you to pursue within the School of Medicine and Population Health and beyond.
+We offer a broad range of Masters degrees and PhD opportunities in fields such as neuroscience, molecular medicine, oncology, reproductive medicine and cardiovascular medicine.